Vettel53/Grocery-Item-Manager/README.md

-# GROCERY ITEM MANAGER IN JAVA
+# Grocery Item Manager written in Java

 This simple program is written in Java and allows the user to add, remove, and check off items from their grocery list.